stackhpc/ansible-lustre/README.md

 - Routes are defined *for* a specific node, but *to* a whole network.
 This means that you can enable e.g. a client in net3 to reach storage in net1, without the reverse route enabling a client in net1 to access the client in net3 (because the reverse route is only defined for storage1).
 - Routes are defined in terms of the "end" network and the gateway to access to get there.
 The gateway is the router which provides the "closest" hop towards the end network.
 Multi-hop paths require routes to be defined along the way: e.g. if node "A" in network 1 needs to go through networks 2 and 3 to reach node "B" in network 4 then:
     - node "A" needs a route to 4 to be defined using the gateway router from 1-2.
     - The router forming the 1-2 gateway needs a route to 4 to be defined using a gateway from 2-3.
     - The router forming the 2-3 gateway needs a route to 4 to be defined using a gateway from 3-4.

 ## Project access

-It is not necessarily obvious how to use the nodemap functionality, project directory permissions and user setup to give the desired access control.
+It is not necessarily obvious how to configure the nodemap functionality, project directory permissions and users/groups to give the desired access control.
 This section therefore provides narrative explanation of how the example configuration here actually works to provide the outcomes defined in [Projects and Users](#projects-and-users).
 If experimenting with configuration note that:
 - While the manual says nodemap changes propagate in ~10 seconds, it was found necessary to unmount and remount the filesystem to get changes to apply, although this was nearly instantaneous and proved robust.
-- Removal of idmaps etc will require manual intervention using lustre commands - see [Limitations](#limitations)
+- Removal of idmaps etc will require manual intervention using lustre commands - see [Limitations](#limitations).
 - Reducing the caching of user/group upcalls from the default 20 minutes to 1 second is recommended using:

-        sudo lctl set_param mdt.*.identity_expire=1
+        [centos@lustre-storage ~]$ sudo lctl set_param mdt.*.identity_expire=1

 - Whether modifying configuration using ansible or lustre commands, running the `verify.yml` playbook and reviewing `ansible/lustre-configs-live/lustre-storage-nodenet.conf` is a convenient way to check the actual lustre configuration.